PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 If you specify a path with multiple file types, the .ps1 and .psm1 files are tested; all other file types are ignored.

-Invoke-ScriptAnalzyer comes with a set of built-in rules, but you can also use customized rules that you write in Windows PowerShell scripts, or compile in assemblies by using C#.
+Invoke-ScriptAnalyzer comes with a set of built-in rules, but you can also use customized rules that you write in Windows PowerShell scripts, or compile in assemblies by using C#.
 Just as with the built-in rules, you can add the ExcludeRule and IncludeRule parameters to your Invoke-ScriptAnalyzer command to exclude or include custom rules.